 Second, we will conduct a detailed analysis of the relationships in the music industry and the application of intellectual property rights to each such relationship, including those of the songwriter/composer-music publisher, the performing rights society-music user, the copyright owner-musical theater producer, the music publisher-record company, the performing artist-record company, the record company-distribution chain, and the copyright owner-infringer.
 Materials will include cases, "standard" agreements and supplementary written materials such as antitrust consent decrees; guest practitioners and executives from the music industry may participate.

-Third, students will conduct a series of mock negotiations between songwriter and music publisher, record label and performing artist, internet music service and label, and arguments in infringement cases, each of which will be critiqued as they unfold by the professor and attorneys working in the music industry.
+Third, students will conduct a series of mock negotiations between songwriter and music publisher; record label and performing artist; and Internet music service, publisher and label, and arguments in infringement cases; each of which will be critiqued as they unfold by the professor and attorneys working in the music industry.